Lund University

 Results: We found a drop of 54% (95% CI 42%; 68%) and 42% (95% CI 32%; 52%), respectively, in the rate of JRs and arthroscopies in April 2020 when compared to the counterfactual scenario.
 This was followed by an increase that brought the rates of JRs and arthroscopies back to their predicted levels also during the beginning of the second wave (November-December 2020).
 Acute fracture surgeries were largely unaffected, i.e. did not show any decrease as observed for the other surgeries.

-The relationship between MRI features and knee pain over 6 years in knees without radiographic osteoarthritis at baseline.
+Relationship between magnetic resonance imaging features and knee pain over 6 years in knees without radiographic osteoarthritis at baseline.
 Karin Magnusson, Aleksandra Turkiewicz, Jaanika Kumm, Fan Zhang, Martin Englund.
 Arthritis Care & Research, 73(11):1659-1666, November 2021.

 The relationship between MRI features and knee pain over 6 years in knees without radiographic osteoarthritis at baseline.